sebastianovide/sebastianovide.github.io/_pages/about.md

       "quote": "I'm as proud of many of the things we haven't done as the things we have done.
 Innovation is saying no to a thousand things", "author" : "Steve Jobs"
     },
+    {
+      "quote": "Great things in business are never done by one person.
+They're done by a team of people.", "author" : "Steve Jobs"
+    },
+    {
+      "quote": "Leadership is not about being in charge.
+It is about taking care of those in your charge.", "author" : "Simon Sinek"
+    },
+    {
+      "quote": "Trust is the foundation of real teamwork.", "author" : "Patrick Lencioni"
+    },
+    {
+      "quote": "Individuals and interactions over processes and tools.", "author" : "Agile Manifesto"
+    },
+    {
+      "quote": "If you can't describe what you are doing as a process, you don't know what you're doing.", "author" : "W. Edwards Deming"
+    },
+    {
+      "quote": "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.", "author" : "Antoine de Saint-Exupéry"
+    }
   ];

   var quote = quotes[Math.floor(Math.random() * quotes.length)];